Veetaha/snowpity/README.md

 # Development

-As for now, you have to build the bot from sources.

-For this, you need to have [Rust toolchain installed][rust-toolchain].
+To build the bot from sources, we need to have [Rust toolchain installed][rust-toolchain].

-To build and run the bot in development mode run this:
+To build and run the bot in development mode with this:

 ```bash
 cargo run